Moshaunusual/silicon-savannah/silicon-pay/PHP/Credit-Card-Payments/README.md

 # Other Parameters.

-"fname" This is your Customers first Name,
+"fname" This is your Customers first Name.
 "lname" This is your customers Last Name.
-"Description" This is the description of the payments, E.g Purchasing a boat
+"Description" This is the description of the payments, E.g Purchasing a boat.

 # Sample Success payload Response